arpruss/Cozmo-app-patches/README.md

 Patches for Cozmo Android app 3.6.6 or 3.6.9

-1. Copy /sdcard/Android/data/com.digitaldreamlabs.cozmo2 [3.6.6] or /sdcard/Android/data/com.anki.cozmo2 [3.6.9] from your Android devices to your computer.
+1. Copy /sdcard/Android/data/com.digitaldreamlabs.cozmo2 [3.6.6] or /sdcard/Android/data/com.anki.cozmo2 [3.6.9] from your Android device to your computer.

 2. Make a backup copy.

 3. Put scratch.diff in the com.digitaldreamlabs.cozmo2 or com.anki.cozmo2 directory.

 4. Run: patch -p1 < scratch.diff

+5. Copy changed files back to the Android device (only the files/cozmo/Scratch subdirectory gets changed)

 Current patches: